Adarsh-Engg/Adarsh-Engg.github.io/README.md

 2. Upload `index.html` and `style.css` to the repo.
 3. Commit and push the files.

-4. Your site will be live at
+4. Your site will be live